MFMokbel/Crawlector/README.md

 # Limitations

 -	Single threaded
--	Static detection.
-No dynamic evaluation of a given page's content.
+-	Static detection (no dynamic evaluation of a given page's content)
+- No headless browser support, yet!

 # Third-party libraries used